 Chickpea Blondies

 A lack of sweetness in life.
 Luteal phase is often vilified because it is difficult to meet the expectations of the big back, patriarchal, capitalist world in a luteal body.
-This is fucking frustrating and sometimes the uncomfortable nature of this phase prompts us to look for a quick hit of joy in our comfort foods.
+This is fucking frustrating.
+And sometimes the uncomfortable nature of this phase prompts us to look for a quick hit of joy in our comfort foods.

-You are not weak or undisciplined, your body is doing what it does.
 The best path forward is to remove shame and be real with what is going on.
-In this awareness it's easier to make loving food choices.
+In this awareness?
+It's easier to make loving food choices.

-Also, I think you should have your cake and eat it too in moderation.
+Also I think you should have your cake and eat it too.
+In moderation.
 Sugar and sweetness are part of the human experience for a reason.
-I'm not a big "healthy" dessert person because if I'm going to have something I want to freely enjoy myself.
+I'm not a big "healthy" dessert person because if I'm going to have something?
+I want to freely enjoy myself.
 Like ya give me the big scoop of tiramisu at Onda Pasta Bar with two spoons to split with the one I love.

-Rant aside, today the healthy dessert ban is lifted because I had an abundance of chickpeas.
-This is the way I like to make a dessert recipe, adding powerful ingredients that enhance the flavor/textural food experience.
+This is the way I like to make a dessert recipe: adding powerful ingredients that enhance the flavor + textural food experience.
 Let's maximize the potential of food rather than being afraid of it.

-One more time for the people in the back this is mmmm mmmm good.
 My body continued to feel alive and well eating it alongside all the other luteal phase supportive recipes I ate this week.
-For that reason I’m excited to put you on.
+So I'm super excited to put you on.

 The miso cream is optional but it does 10x the deliciousness experience.